alexnho16/EIT-Sciospec/README.md

 - Reconstructed conductivity distributions using the FEM model.
 - Analysis of deviations caused by changes in the medium

+## Sciopy
+For Python users, there is a complementary library called [Sciopy](https://github.com/EITLabworks/sciopy), which provides similar functionality for EIT applications.

 ---

 ##  LICENSE